Donnersten/hr_analytics_cloud_deployment_group9/README.md

 ---

+## How Terraform Works in This Project

+Terraform is used to provision and manage all Azure infrastructure components required for this project.
+It automates the creation of resource groups, storage accounts, container registries, container instances, and app services, ensuring that the environment is consistent and reproducible.

+In addition, Terraform integrates with Docker to automate the process of building Docker images and pushing them to the Azure Container Registry (ACR).
+Through Terraform resources or local-exec commands, it ensures that the latest Docker images are deployed seamlessly to the Azure Web App and Container Instances.
+This integration enables reproducible deployment of both infrastructure and application containers together, simplifying management and reducing the risk of configuration drift.

+---

 ## Data Flow
 1. Dagster triggers a **daily run** via the DLT pipeline.
 2. Data is fetched from the **Jobtech API** → loaded into **DuckDB**.